naman9271/FOSSEE-Screening-Task/design_reasoning.md

 # Design Reasoning for AI Debugging Assistant Prompt

-## Overview

-This document explains the design decisions behind the AI debugging assistant prompt, addressing the key questions about tone, balance, and adaptation strategies.

 ## What tone and style should the AI use when responding?

 The AI should adopt a **friendly, patient, and encouraging tone** similar to a helpful teaching assistant.
 The style should be: